stolksdorf/nomic-17aug2015/README.md

 ----

-##### 104: All hands-in Rule
+##### 104: Simple majority rule
-> A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
+> A rule-change is adopted if and only if there is a simple majority of affirmative votes.

-> If this rule (rule 104) is not amended by the end of the second complete circuit of turns, it automatically changes to require only a simple majority.

 [[1](https://github.com/stolksdorf/nomic/pull/1)]